 Eventually, you will be using the analyses module in Prodio and you will be able to:

 - verify aggregated machine occupancy in particular weeks of the year (both for past and upcoming periods based on production schedule),

 - compare productivity of your whole production and productivity of a particular employee – percentage of time spent on machine work (clock in and clock out times),

 - total sum of working hours and time spent at work daily, weekly and monthly,

 5. HR and payroll reports, work time accounting

-Thanks to a simple build-in Time and Attendance Tracking module in Prodio your accountant / external accounting firm will have much easier task.
+Thanks to a simple build-in Time and Attendance Tracking module in Prodio your accountant / external accounting firm will have much easier tasks.

-Open the program and go to left menu, Analyses -> Employees – HR report and you will see working hours chart for any required month, which you can easily export to PDF file.
+Open the program and go to the left menu, Analyses -> Employees – HR report and you will see the working hours chart for any required month, which you can easily export to a PDF file.

-If you need more detailed view regarding check in/ check out hours daily and for each employee, you can see it / export in left-hand menu -> Working time
+If you need a more detailed view regarding clock in/ clock out hours daily and for each employee, you can see it / export in the left-hand menu -> Working time

 If you want to learn more about Time and Attendance Tracking with RFID key-fobs check the following article.